qmk/qmk_firmware/docs/feature_joystick.md

 !> Joystick support is not currently available on V-USB devices.

-The joystick feature provides two services :
+The joystick feature provides two services:
  * reading an analog input device
  * sending gamepad HID reports